aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtloadoptions/_index.md

 ```

 Creates the options for loading text file.

+**Remarks**

 The default load file type is CSV .

 ### TxtLoadOptions(int loadFormat) {#TxtLoadOptions-int-}
 ```